 - Temperature Range

-The operating temperature range plays a critical role in the selection of rod ends.
+The operating temperature range plays a critical role in rod end selection.
 Extreme temperatures can affect the performance and lifespan of the components.
 Engineers should consider the coefficient of thermal expansion, the maximum and minimum operating temperatures, and the potential for thermal variations in the application environment.

 - Environmental Conditions